mstocco/mariostoc.co/content/traininglog/20210516-ironman2021-15weeksout.md

 ![Swim Chart](/assets/jpg/swim-20210517.jpeg)

+---

-The ride home was the big tell with regards to my level of fatigue; I am not back yet.
+The ride home was the big tell with regards to my level of fatigue in my quads; I am not back yet.
+A raw spot on the undercarriage developed from Saturday's ride too.

 <!---->
 ## TUESDAY MAY 18